 - Skilled Trades and Agriculture

-A Program Map is a recommended sequence of courses that can serve as a default plan for students who intend to pursue the program of study.
-A program map may be flexible—providing options for fulfilling a particular General Education Outcome, for example.
-Students and their student success navigators will use program maps as guides for building schedules when the prescribed default plan is not appropriate or advisable.
+A recommended sequence of courses that can serve as a default plan for students who intend to pursue the program of study.
+Programs of study within a pathway may share many introductory courses, core courses and recommended general education courses.
+Students and their student success navigators use program maps as guides for building schedules when the prescribed default plan is not appropriate.

 All students receive support in selecting the program of study that best fits their interests and goals.
 Those who need some time to make that decision will follow an exploratory map designed for their pathway until they have chosen a program.
 Exploratory maps guide students through a set of courses that meet academic requirements that are common across several related programs of study.
 By adhering to these maps, students are able to explore degree options without losing credit or time toward completion.